Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 28th Ave S, Minneapolis / Mon-Sun 6:30 am – 6 pm

 A Baker’s Wife is another tiny classic bakery in the Minnehaha neighborhood.
 Pete describes it as a place to get a dozen donuts before starting a big weekend project.
 We thought it was a cash only joint, but they did have a sign that required a $5 minimum on all cards.
-Which doesn’t sound like much, but the donuts are SO cheap that it could take a bit of effort to get there.
+Which doesn’t sound like much, but the donuts are SO cheap that it could take like 3 dozen donuts to get there.
+Not really, but sort of.

 You’ll find more than just donuts, too.
 They have cinnamon rolls, tarts, cookies, bars, bread, and other stuff.
 We went mid-morning and they had about 6 trays of donuts that were all pretty basic – we ordered the maple and a blueberry cake.
 The blueberry was phenomenal and I wanted about 7 more.
 The maple was okay, but I don’t usually like that sort of flavor, Pete liked it though.